stevetarver/dgi-be/be/doc/Create project stub.md

 brew install pyenv
 brew install pyenv-virtualenv

-# Setup the virtual-env
+# Install our base python version - for use with pyenv virtual-envs
 pyenv install 3.7.0

+# You MUST create the virtual-env specifying the python version to avoid
+# 'command not found' errors when running some external tools.
-pyenv virtualenv 3.7.0 dgi-3.7.0
+pyenv virtualenv --python=python3.7 3.7.0 dgi-3.7.0

-echo dgi-3.7.0 > .python-version
+# Create .python-version which automatically activates this venv on dir entry
+pyenv local dgi-3.7.0

 # Install Django
 pip install --upgrade pip